Why Was ESRPP Developed?

 What Policies and Actions Could be Advanced to Accelerate Market Transformation Based Efficiency Programs?

-- Regarding short-term savings, the EMI evaluation team found that the Con Edison ESRPP program increased sales for program-qualified models leading to short-term savings in three product categories.
+- Increased sales for program-qualified models leading to short-term savings in certain product categories

 Despite the bright promise of this market transformation program, the slow pace of evolution of evaluation techniques may undermine the progress and growth of ESRPP.
 While we await the evolution of evaluation techniques to catch up with the emerging ESRPP program model, current program sponsors whose investments launched ESRPP are left uncertain as to whether they will be able to receive credit for the savings the program promises to create.
 Continued uncertainty presents challenges that could threaten the ability of ESRPP program sponsors and prospective new program sponsors to participate.
 If participation remains limited, national retailers who are counting on program sponsors’ investment to justify their own investment may revisit their commitment to this national platform for market transformation.